 If you work for or are retired from a large corporation, your donation to APL may be eligible for cash matching grants.
 Please check with your employer to see if they offer an Employee Gift Matching Program.

 When you donate, ask us about an engraved brick with your name (donations of $100 or more).
 Bricks will be placed in the sidewalk leading from the new parking lot.

-The Alpine Public Library Reader’s Fund was established by a generous anonymous donor to help support library operations, in honor of Dale Christophersen, Brian Shugart and all the Brewster County residents who help their neighbors in times of need.
+The Alpine Public Library Reader’s Fund was established by a generous anonymous donor to help support library operations, in memory of Dale Christophersen, and in honor of Brian Shugart and all the Brewster County residents who help their neighbors in times of need.
 You may match this $5,000 donation or designate your gift to this fund.

 Direct donations and Friends memberships make a huge difference in providing library services to patrons in Alpine and beyond.